Signs Your Dog Is Sick

 If you suspect that something else may be at play, book an appointment to see your vet as soon as possible.

-If your dog struggles to breathe or his tongue and gums look bluish, treat this as a medical emergency and get to the clinic right away!
+If your dog struggles to breathe or her tongue and gums look bluish, treat this as a medical emergency and get to the clinic right away.

 Lethargy is an all-too-common sign of illness in dogs, and it can turn a dog that loves daily walks into one that doesn't want to get out of bed.
 Plenty of illnesses—from parvovirus and diabetes to hypothyroidism and heart disease—can cause lower energy levels.9 Make an appointment with your vet to get to the bottom of their newfound laziness—even if you have to drag your dog out of bed to get them to the clinic.